StrangeBeeCorp/docs/docs/includes/units-time-to.md

 !!! info "Units"
-    If a unit is not explicitly mentioned, values are in milliseconds.
+    If the unit of an indicator is not explicitly mentioned, values are in milliseconds.